-- ◆ Chapter 1, Introduction Describes the Motorola[®] document suite, the purpose of, the audience for, and structure of this guide.
-It gives a table of conventions. - ♦ Chapter 2, "Device Configuration" Describes how to get up and running with your Motorola® Gateway. - ◆ Chapter 3, "Basic Troubleshooting" Gives some simple suggestions for troubleshooting problems with your Gateway's initial configuration. - ◆ Chapter 4, "Command Line Interface" Describes all the current text-based commands for both the SHELL and CONFIG modes.
-A summary table and individual command examples for each mode is provided. - ◆ Chapter 5, "Technical Specifications and Safety Information" - ◆ "Appendix A Motorola® Gateway Captive Portal Implementation" Describes the Motorola® Gateway Captive Portal Implementation - "Appendix B Quality of Service (QoS) Examples" Describes the Motorola[®] Gateway Quality of Service (QoS) Implementation - ♦ Index
+- ◆ Chapter 1, "Introduction" Describes the ARRIS document suite, the purpose of, the audience for, and structure of this guide.
+It gives a table of conventions. - ♦ Chapter 2, "Device Configuration" Describes how to get up and running with your ARRIS® Gateway. - ◆ Chapter 3, "Basic Troubleshooting" Gives some simple suggestions for troubleshooting problems with your Gateway's initial configuration. - ◆ Chapter 4, "Command Line Interface" Describes all the current text-based commands for both the SHELL and CONFIG modes.
+A summary table and individual command examples for each mode is provided. - ◆ Chapter 5, "Technical Specifications and Safety Information" Presents system and device specifications and important compliance and safety statements. - ◆ Appendix A ARRIS® Gateway Captive Portal Implementation Describes the ARRIS® Gateway Captive Portal Implementation - ◆ Appendix B Quality of Service (QoS) Examples Describes the ARRIS® Gateway Quality of Service (QoS) Implementation